 Consider the financial implications of the Council’s responsibilities arising from any non-budgeted recommendations of its committees.

 Be responsible for the administrative arrangements of the Council including office accommodation, meeting rooms, equipment and furniture.

+5.19 Sets all rates for services and external hire of an urgent nature and where it is considered that it in the interests of the Council to act before the next ordinary Committee meeting

 Appoint a qualified independent Internal Auditor to carry out an Internal Audit on all the relevant information for external audit purposes.